-The other type of over/under bet deals with the number of total draft picks by position.
+The other type of over/under bet deals with the number of total drafts picks by position.
 For example:

-Again, this is up to the sportsbook to set their own betting lines, and it's up to the bettor to choose the correct pick.
+Again, it is up to the sportsbook to set their own NFL Draft sports betting lines, and it's up to the bettor to choose the correct pick.

-It's impossible to know what prop bets will be available and offered on the 2020 NFL Draft, but there will be a large list of them.
-Prop betting can make betting on the NFL Draft more fun and exciting, especially if you win.
+It's impossible to know what NFL draft prop bets will be available and offered on the next NFL Draft, but there will be a large list of them.
+Prop bets can make betting on the NFL Draft more fun and exciting, especially if you win.
 Of course, like all prop bets, NFL Draft prop bets should be viewed as quite high-risk bets, and it is, therefore, advisable to keep stakes to a modest level.

 Head-to-head betting is the easiest NFL Draft betting type to understand.
 And that makes it one of the best NFL Draft bets for beginners.
 Let's take a common question in the 2019 NFL Draft to explain this betting type:

 Which player will be selected first?

-Sportsbooks will set odds for each player, and it doesn't matter where they are selected.
+Sportsbooks will set NFL Draft sports betting odds for each player, and it doesn't matter where they are selected.
 The player that comes off the board first will be the correct pick when it comes to head-to-head betting.

 Since the NFL is the most popular sport to bet on in the United States, all of the top sportsbooks will offer bets on the NFL Draft.
-We have picked out three of the best online sportsbooks where you should head to bet on the 2020 NFL Draft.
+We have picked out three of the best NFL Draft bets sportsbooks where you should head to bet on the NFL Draft.

-Betting on NFL Draft in Vegas will offer a whole new experience, and it will provide a party-like atmosphere.
-There are many casinos and sportsbooks that will feature NFL Draft betting odds (including NFL Draft prop bets and many of the other best NFL Draft bets) and you will be able to watch the action unfold as you are betting.
+Betting on NFL Draft in Vegas will offer a whole new experience in college football betting, and it will provide a party-like atmosphere.
+There are many casinos and sportsbooks that will offer NFL Draft betting odds (including NFL Draft prop bets and many of the other best NFL Draft bets) and you will be able to watch the action unfold as you are betting.

 Draft experts will have inside information or will provide some insights that will help with your NFL Draft betting.

 Another great strategy to help you succeed with the best NFL Draft bets is to keep your eye on the various mock drafts that come out in the weeks leading up to the NFL Draft.
 There are several NFL Draft experts that release mock drafts, and those mock drafts usually change several times before the day of the draft.

 You need to look for common picks between the mock drafts and start to come up with your own mock drafts based on the information that you are looking at.
 Mel Kiper and Todd McShay are two NFL experts that commonly release NFL Mock Drafts.